obianalysts-umich/.github/profile/README.md

 ### Syntax and folder organziation

 To ensure we can understand each other's code and have better collaboration.
-Please fllow the [The tidyverse style guide](https://style.tidyverse.org/index.html).
+Please follow the [The tidyverse style guide](https://style.tidyverse.org/index.html).

 ### Repo Basics